What is gonarthrosis?

 Another rehabilitation option is functional electrical stimulation.
 The electrical stimulation of muscles can provide important support in every phase of rehabilitation.

-By selecting different programs, the stabilising and protective muscles on the knee joint can be stimulated to prevent muscle atrophy (muscle wasting), which is caused by an adaptive posture in everyday life or after surgery.
+By selecting different programmes, the stabilising and protective muscles on the knee joint can be stimulated to prevent muscle atrophy (muscle wasting), which is caused by an adaptive posture in everyday life or after surgery.

 Sport and gonarthrosis